-$$g(DT) = \begin{cases} 0.65 DT, & 0 \le DT \le 5, \\ DT - 1.75, & 5 \le DT \le 10, \\ 0.2 DT + 6.25, & 10 \le DT. \end{cases}$$
+$$g(DT) = \begin{cases} 0.65DT, & 0 \le DT \le 5, \\ DT - 1.75, & 5 \le DT \le 10, \\ 0.2DT + 6.25, & 10 \le DT. \end{cases}$$

-According to the above scoring rule, patients are awarded 1 point for every life year from transplant gain, 0.08 points per point of their sensitization score, 0.5 points if aged more than 50 and points based on their dialysis time as follows: 0.65 points for the first 5 years, 1 point for every additional year up to 10 years and 0.2 points for every additional year beyond that.
+According to the above scoring rule, patients are awarded 1 point for every life-year from transplant gain, 0.08 points per point of their sensitization score, 0.5 points if aged more than 50, and points based on their dialysis time as follows: 0.65 points for the first 5 years, 1 point for every additional year up to 10 years, and 0.2 points for every additional year beyond that.

 The simulation results are reported in Table 1 and Figure 2.
-Sample standard deviations for the percentage distributions are included in the Appendix.
+Sample standard deviations for the percentage distributions are included in the appendix.

 Discussion.
-In this case study we attempt to address the question: given all the score components and criteria we can use and the fairness properties of the KTC policy, can we design a policy that is based on some of those components, has the same fairness properties but is more efficient?
-The results demonstrate that our method is indeed capable of doing so, as the policy we design delivers an 7.8% increase in life year gains in comparison to the KTC policy.
-The score components our policy uses are all based on components and criteria the KTC has already considered and are discussed next.
+In this case study we attempt to address the question: given all the score components and criteria we can use and the fairness properties of the KTC policy, can we design a policy that is based on some of those components, has the same fairness properties, but is more efficient?
+The results demonstrate that our method is indeed capable of doing so, because the policy we design delivers a 7.8% increase in life-year gains in comparison to the KTC policy.
+The score components our policy uses are all based on components and criteria the KTC has already considered, and are discussed next.

-The designed policy awards points according to life years from transplant (LYFT), dialysis time (DT), sensitization level (CPRA).
-The policy also uses a step-wise score component based on patient age that has the same form as the component pertaining to sensitization in the current policy in use, see UNOS (2010).
+The designed policy awards points according to lifeyears from transplant (LYFT), dialysis time (DT), and sensitization level (CPRA).
+The policy also uses a stepwise score component based on patient age that has the same form as the component pertaining to sensitization in the current policy in use; see UNOS (2010).
 Note also that the policy uses patient age in a manner that allays critiques of earlier KTC proposals.
-In particular, age has been used by the KTC primarily to direct more or higher quality organs to younger patients for efficiency purposes.
-For instance, the allocation policy currently in use in the U.S. gives priority to pediatric patients (aged less
+In particular, age has been used by the KTC primarily to direct more or higher-quality organs to younger patients for efficiency purposes.
+For instance, the allocation policy currently in use in the United States gives priority to pediatric patients (aged less than 18 years) for organs procured from donors aged less than 35, whereas proposals suggest to extend priority to patients aged less than 35 as well.
+This may be perceived as providing an undue advantage to younger patients.
+In contrast, the way our policy utilizes age is in the other direction.
+That is, to impose fairness, the policy awards points to patients aged more than 50 to compensate for the fact that they typically obtain smaller LYFT scores.